jepler/u3-7i90/README.md

 Most of the assembly should be straightforward.
 Two things to note:

  * You MUST use appropriate spacers between the two boards to keep the connectors well-aligned.
 The 2mm connectors are fragile; I ruined them and had to rework the board, which was not a lot of fun.
+ * The connectors go on the top (owl) side, the surface-mount parts go on the bottom (blank) side.
  * I recommend that you work in this order:
   * Solder all items but the connectors
   * Insert the 2mm male headers into the odroid's female headers